From Abracadabra to Zombies | View All

 His latest claim to fame has come from his alleged cure of Desiree Jennings.

 Desiree Jennings is a 28-year-old cheerleader who has become the poster child for the anti-vaccination movement based on her claim that a flu shot caused her dystonia (a neurological disorder).
 Her symptoms appeared ten days after she got the shot.
 Most media stories made it clear that there must be some connection between the young woman's health problems and the flu shot.
 The reporters didn't have to come right out and say that the shot caused her problems.
 That was clearly implied by having the report at all.
 Reporters aren't paid to encourage viewers to think, however.
 So, we should not expect them to investigate other possible causes of the young woman's problems.
 They won't report that 9 days before her illness, she drank 20 shots of tequila.
 [For those of you who can't figure it out for yourselves, I'm making this stuff up about the nine days of Christmas for illustration purposes.]
 Eight days before her illness, someone spiked her drink with ecstasy.
 Seven days before her illness, she ate a hamburger at McDonalds.
 Six days before her illness, she spent time in a toxic building where the DMV is located.
 Five days before her illness, she fell out of bed.
 Four days before her illness, she drank some bottled water that a friend gave her.
 Three days before her illness she watched a whole movie in fast forward mode.
 Two days before her illness, she took a neuroleptic for facial pain.
 And the day before she got ill, she rode a roller coaster for three hours.
 Why didn't the reporters note these things?
 Why didn't they go back eleven days and beyond to see if there might not be something else they might causally connect to the illness?
 Because the flu shot is the current bogeyman.
 Next year it could be ground beef.
 In any case, the odds are near zero that this woman's health problems are indicative of dystonia as reported, according to the Dystonia Medical Research Foundation, or that the flu vaccine had anything to do with her (most likely) psychogenic disorder.
-For the full scoop on this story, which may be the worst reporting ever, see Orac and Steven Novella.
+For the full scoop on this story, which may be the worst reporting ever, see Steven Novella.